YoungsukHwang/Database_management/README.md

 # database_management
-The course of 'Data Management and Analysis'
+The course of 'Data Management and Analysis.'
 The Codes are from the projects conducted during the semester.

 Course overview :</br>